+If you stop taking your medicine, your blood pressure will go back up.
+You may take one or more types of medicine to lower your blood pressure.
+Be safe with medicines.
 Take your medicine exactly as prescribed.
-You may take one or more types of medicine to lower your blood pressure.
-They include diuretics, beta-blockers, ACE inhibitors, calcium channel blockers, angiotensin II receptor blockers, and other medicines.
 Call your doctor if you think you are having a problem with your medicine.

 Your doctor may suggest that you take one low-dose aspirin (81 mg) a day.
 This can help reduce your risk of having a stroke or heart attack.

-See your doctor at least 2 times a year.
+See your doctor regularly.
 You may need to see the doctor more often at first or until your blood pressure comes down.